alfredbaudisch/pardall_markdown/test/content/blog/dailies/first-day.md

 %{
-    title: "This is the beginning of the project LiveMarkdown!",
+    title: "This is the beginning of the project KodaMarkdown!",
     date: "2020-08-30",
     published: true
 }